christophetd/CloudFlair/README.md

 # CloudFlair

-CloudFlair is a tool to find the origin servers of a website protected by CloudFlare.
-It does so by searching [Censys](https://censys.io) for IPv4 hosts presenting a SSL certificate associated to the target's domain name.
+CloudFlair is a tool to help find the origin servers of websites protected by CloudFlare who don't restrict network access to CloudFlare IPs only.
+CloudFlair searches [Censys](https://censys.io) for IPv4 hosts presenting a SSL certificate associated to the target's domain name.

 For more detail, see the companion blogpost at **TODO**.